aditi28112003/Credit-card-fraud-detection-/README.md

 Dataset

 The dataset used in this project contains credit card transactions labeled as fraudulent or legitimate.
 It is not included in this repository due to its size.
-You can obtain the dataset from source.
+You can obtain the dataset from kaggle.
 Approach

     Data Preprocessing: The dataset is preprocessed to handle missing values, normalize features, and encode categorical variables if necessary.